The Virginian (TV series)

 The series was loosely based on The Virginian: Horseman of the Plains, a 1902 Western novel by Owen Wister that Hollywood had previously adapted for movies.
 Percy Faith composed the show's original theme.

-The series ran for nine seasons, making it network television's third-longest running Western, behind Bonanza at 14 seasons and 430 episodes, and Gunsmoke at 20 seasons and 635 episodes.
+The series ran for nine seasons, making it network television's third-longest running Western series, behind Bonanza at 14 seasons and 432 episodes, and Gunsmoke at 20 seasons and 635 episodes.